-Kirsten McLean is an Associate Professor in Sociology in the School of Social Sciences, Faculty of Arts.
+Kirsten McLean is an Associate Professor of Sociology in the School of Social Sciences, Faculty of Arts.
 She has a Bachelor of Arts (Honours) and a PhD, both from Monash University, and a Graduate Diploma of Education (Secondary) from The University of Melbourne.
 Prior to coming to Monash in 2000, Kirsten taught in the TAFE sector.
 Her PhD thesis, completed in 2003, examined the lives of 60 Australian bisexual men and women.